samjones00/docs/docs/_documentation/dotnet-tool.md

 ### Create new Project Templates

-See [web new](/web-new) for available Project Templates you can create with:
+See [x new](/web-new) for available Project Templates you can create with:

-    $ web new
+    $ x new

 ### Mix Features into existing ASP.NET Core Apps

-The `web` dotnet tool is a [versatile utility belt packed with a number of features](/web-tool) to simplify discovering, installing, running and deploying
+The `x` dotnet tool is a versatile utility belt packed with a number of features to simplify discovering, installing, running and deploying
 .NET Core Apps.
-You can view the full list of supported commands by running `web ?`, e.g. another useful command is using [`web mix`](/mix-tool) for generating pre-set templates:
+You can view the full list of supported commands by running `x ?`, e.g. another useful command is using [`x mix`](/mix-tool) for generating pre-set templates:

 ```
-web mix                     Show available gists to mixin         (Alias '+')
+x mix                     Show available gists to mixin         (Alias '+')
-web mix <name>              Write gist files locally, e.g:        (Alias +init)
+x mix <name>              Write gist files locally, e.g:        (Alias +init)
-web mix init                Create empty .NET Core ServiceStack App
+x mix init                Create empty .NET Core ServiceStack App
-web mix #<tag>              Search available gists
+x mix #<tag>              Search available gists
-web gist <gist-id>          Write all Gist text files to current directory
+x gist <gist-id>          Write all Gist text files to current directory
 ```

 View available gists with:

-    $ web mix
+    $ x mix

-Where you can use `web mix nginx` to generate a common nginx template configuration for reverse proxying .NET Core Apps, making configuring
+Where you can use `x mix nginx` to generate a common nginx template configuration for reverse proxying .NET Core Apps, making configuring
 [Linux deployment servers for your .NET Core Apps](/netcore-deploy-rsync) less tedious.

 In addition to the pre-set templates, you can create your own [public GitHub gist](https://gist.github.com) with any number of different files customized for your Environment that anyone can write to their current directory with **the gist id** or **gist URL**:

-    $ web gist <gist-id>
+    $ x gist <gist-id>

 ### Lisp REPL

 Lisp's dynamism and extensibility makes it particularly well suited for explanatory programming whose access via a REPL is available
-`web` and `app` dotnet tools.
+`x`, `web` and `app` dotnet tools.

 The quick demo below shows the kind of exploratory programming available where you can query the `scriptMethods` available, query an objects `props`, query the Lisp interpreter's global `symbols` table containing all its global state including all